twsl/jekyll-struggle/_posts/2021-04-18-test-markdown-post.md

 > This is a quotation

-{% include alert.html text="You can include alert boxes" %}
+{% include alert.html text="You can include alert boxes" type="danger" %}

 ...and...

-{% include info.html text="You can include info boxes" %}
+{% include alert.html text="You can include info boxes" type="info" %}

+...and...

+{% include alert.html text="You can include warning boxes" type="warning" %}

 ## Images